Mark-Kramer/Case-Studies-Python/content/03/the-power-spectrum-part-1.md

 +++

-We will work with the same data set that we used in the main component of this module, so we start by importing the data.
+We will work with the same data set that we used in the main component of this notebook, so we start by importing the data.

 ```{code-cell} ipython3
 data = loadmat('EEG-1.mat')